papivot/tkgs-autoscaler/Readme.md

 *Scale-up* -

+### Sample Output

-The outputs of the autoscaler is similer to this -
+The outputs of the autoscaler may be similer to this -

 ```
 Info: Script sleeping for 1 minutes...